How to | 10 Juli 2020

 What is a Service?

-While the Connectware allows to individually perform all settings (like managing grantees, setting permissions, starting containerized applications, etc.) the idea of Services is to bundle all these activities into a single point of configuration and execution.
+While Connectware allows to individually perform all settings (like managing grantees, setting permissions, starting containerized applications, etc.) the idea of Services is to bundle all these activities into a single point of configuration and execution.
 Services are usually built for a specific task and context.
 They bundle required resources with user/permission management in a easy to handle and shareable package.

 The Service configuration is done via a Commissioning File – a YAML based text file.
-The installation process is simply done by feeding the Commissioning File to the Connectware, upon this action the Connectware will review and display all the configurations that the specific Service wants to create or consume and one can decide whether or not to grant this permission to the Service (think Google Maps wants to know your location).
+The installation process is simply done by feeding the Commissioning File to Connectware, upon this action Connectware will review and display all the configurations that the specific Service wants to create or consume and one can decide whether or not to grant this permission to the Service (think Google Maps wants to know your location).
 If all permissions are agreed to then the Service will be deployed.
 This practice puts you in charge of your data and keeps sensitive data from leaving the factory borders.

 Service Uses

-Services can have a wide variety of different uses on the Connectware, from data storage, preprocessing and applying logic to data on-premise prior to e.g. forwarding it to external applications.
+Services can have a wide variety of different uses on Connectware, from data storage, preprocessing and applying logic to data on-premise prior to e.g. forwarding it to external applications.
 Services can also serve front-ends (visualizations, dashboards, etc) that can be used to access and control Services from the outside.

 To learn more about the configuration and usage of Services see the Service Basics lesson.

 We are now very far in our journey of getting data out of our shopfloor.
 We have a Data Broker which is able to receive and forward shopfloor data and we have a runtime in which we can individually process the data.
-Now let’s add management and security to it!
+Now let’s add management and security to it.

-- Data overview
+• Data overview

-- Supervising orchestration of resources
+• Supervising orchestration of resources

-- Managing access control and identities
+• Managing access control and identities

-- Providing logging capabilities.
+• Providing logging capabilities

-Managing the Connectware is done through a modern web application through which the entire software can be configured.
+Managing Connectware is done through a modern web application through which the entire software can be configured.
 Here you can manage users and services through a graphical user interface.
 All features of the web interface can also be accessed through a REST API.

 Once a client is ready to read or write data tasks like client authentication (through tokens, certificates and pre-shared passwords) and access control (who is allowed to read and write to what) are handled here.
 Access control is established via a simple, yet powerful control layer that handles read and write access on API endpoints and on the MQTT data broker.
 If required identity management can also be coupled here to directory services like Active Directory.

-The Connectware also has logging functionality for all system components and Service applications events.
+Connectware also has logging functionality for all system components and Service applications events.
 The logs can be viewed and queried via the web application.
 The log messages can also easily be integrated into external log management systems like ElasticSearch or Splunk.

 Summary